 changing the configuration, or create a new out of tree build directory for

-Meson supports the standard CC and CXX envrionment variables for changing the default compiler, and CFLAGS, CXXFLAGS, and LDFLAGS for setting options to the compiler and linker.
+Meson supports the standard CC and CXX environment variables for changing the default compiler, and CFLAGS, CXXFLAGS, and LDFLAGS for setting options to the compiler and linker.
 The default compilers depends on your operating system.
 Meson supports most of the popular compilers, a complete list is available here.
 These arguments are consumed and stored by meson when it is initialized or re-initialized.
-Therefore passing them to meson configure will not do anything, and passing them to ninja will only do something if ninja decides to re-initialze meson, for example, if a meson.build file has been changed.
-Changing these variables will not cause all targets to be rebuilt, so running ninja clean is recomended when changing CFLAGS or CXXFLAGS. meson will never change compiler in a configured build directory.
+Therefore passing them to meson configure will not do anything, and passing them to ninja will only do something if ninja decides to re-initialize meson, for example, if a meson.build file has been changed.
+Changing these variables will not cause all targets to be rebuilt, so running ninja clean is recommended when changing CFLAGS or CXXFLAGS.
+Meson will never change compiler in a configured build directory.